wultra/mtoken-sdk-android/README.md

 ## Introduction

 With Wultra Mobile Token (WMT) SDK, you can integrate an out-of-band operation approval into an existing mobile app, instead of using a standalone mobile token application.
 WMT is built on top of [PowerAuth Mobile SDK](https://github.com/wultra/powerauth-mobile-sdk#docucheck-keep-link).
-It communicates with the "Mobile Token REST API" and "Mobile Push Registration API".
+It communicates with the "Mobile Token REST API" and "Mobile Push Registration API."
 Individual endpoints are described in the [PowerAuth Webflow documentation](https://developers.wultra.com/docs/2019.11/powerauth-webflow/).

-To understand Wultra Mobile Token SDK purpose on a business level better, you can visit our own [Mobile Token application](https://www.wultra.com/mobile-token#docucheck-keep-link).
+To understand the Wultra Mobile Token SDK purpose on a business level better, you can visit our own [Mobile Token application](https://www.wultra.com/mobile-token#docucheck-keep-link).
 We use Wultra Mobile Token SDK in our mobile token application as well.

 Wultra Mobile Token SDK library does precisely this:

-- Registering an existing PowerAuth activation to receive push notifications.
+- Registers an existing PowerAuth activation to receive push notifications.
-- Retrieving list of operations that are pending for approval for given user.
+- Retrieves the list of operations that are pending for approval for a given user.
-- Approving and rejecting operations with PowerAuth transaction signing.
+- Approves or rejects operations with PowerAuth transaction signing.

 _Note: We also provide an [iOS version of this library](https://github.com/wultra/mtoken-sdk-ios#docucheck-keep-link)_